 - Boards and advisory committees.
 Housed under the Texas Medical Board are four other boards and three advisory committees, with the Medical Board exercising policymaking for the board and oversight over the rulemaking of the associated boards and committees.
 The full Medical Board consists of 19 governor-appointed members: 12 Texas-licensed physicians, nine with a degree of doctor of medicine and three with a degree of doctor of osteopathic medicine, and seven members who represent the public.
-Additionally, the Board of Acupuncture Examiners, Board of Medical Radiologic Technology, and Board of Respiratory Care each consists of nine members appointed by the governor while the Physician Assistant Board has 13 governor-appointed members.
+Additionally, the Board of Acupuncture Examiners, Board of Medical Radiologic Technology, and Board of Respiratory Care each consists of nine members.
 These boards assist Medical Board staff by reviewing license applications and taking enforcement actions against their licensees.
 The advisory committees for perfusionists and medical physicists are both made up of seven members appointed by the Medical Board president, while the advisory committee for surgical assistants consists of six members also appointed by the Medical Board president.
 These committees do not have oversight of license applications or enforcement actions for their licensees. - Funding.
 The Texas Medical Board operated on appropriations of about \$11.8 million in fiscal year 2015, almost all of which came from general revenue and a dedicated general revenue fund.
 The pie chart on the following page, Texas Medical Board Expenditures, breaks out the board's spending by major program areas.
 Appendix A, Historically Underutilized Business Statistics, describes the board's use of historically underutilized businesses in purchasing goods and services for fiscal years 2013-2015.